kingcomma/hhbuilder/README.md

 npm run test
 ```

 Tests are run as a single run in a headless instance of Chrome.
+Results will output to the terminal.